Mattytomo365/Dinosaur-Bones-Game/README.md

 ## Overview

-An interactive educational maze game designed for museum engagement, where players collect dinosaur bones to assemble a skeleton and learn fun facts.
-Developed using Python with the PyGame library, focusing on accessibility, engagement, and randomized maze generation.
+Dinosaur Bones Game is an interactive and educational maze-based game designed for museum exhibits.
+The game immerses players in a paleontology adventure, requiring them to navigate a randomised maze to collect scattered dinosaur bones.
+Once the bones are gathered, players assemble the skeleton and learn fascinating fscts about the dinosaur they have built.

+Developed using Python and the Pygame library, this game focuses on engagement, accessibility, and adaptability.
+Features like randomised maze generation ensure a dynamic and inclusive experience for players of all abilities.

 ---